Upgrading to Ubuntu 20.04

 Post upgrade checks

-active (running)Bashsystemctl status collectd - Verify that all the services in the Services view of Cloudron dashboard are running.
+active (running)status:bashsystemctl status collectd - Verify that all the services in the Services view of Cloudron dashboard are running.

-If the above steps are all confirmed, you have successfully upgraded your Ubuntu 18 to Ubuntu 20
+If all steps above are confirmed, you have successfully upgraded from Ubuntu 18 to Ubuntu 20.